lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One weapon
 **Duration:** 5 minutes (concentration)

 You touch a weapon, granting it temporary magical properties.
 It deals half of its damage as a magical damage type of your choice (bypassing half damage reduction).
 Based on the chosen damage type, the weapon also applies an additional effect when it deals critical hits.
 The lethal parts of the weapon visually emanate a magical effect based on the damage type chosen.
+If this spell is used on a ranged weapon that requires ammunition, that weapon will generate magical ammunition as the weapon is used or armed as appropriate.

 ***Arcane:*** The attacked target loses r4 mana.
 ***Cold:*** The attacked target loses r4 stamina.